MARCENT Marines Honor Medal of Honor Hero with Community Cleanup in Tampa

 |Downloads:

-This work, MARCENT Marines Honor Medal of Honor Hero with Community Cleanup in Tampa [Image 2 of 2], by MSgt Robert Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MARCENT Marines Honor Medal of Honor Hero with Community Cleanup in Tampa, by Ruben Cordero, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.